gabrielbonner/krystal_klear/README.md

 # Krystal Klear Window Cleaning Service

 ## Application Summary
 Our group was tasked with adding a 'Grid' to an existing app to centralize the employee scheduling.
-An admin can see a list of all jobs for the week and can assign each employee a routes for the week.
+An admin can see a list of all jobs for the week and can assign each employee routes for the week.
 Each employee can sign in and see his/her work schedule.

 This application is not meant to be public to customers, it's purpose is to make Krystal Klear Window Cleaning Services less paper dependent.